If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

 To me, at least, it doesn’t!

-In the summer of 2015 (I revisited this place in 2018) this ill-famous, but of the popular holiday destinations in India – appeared as a biblical wasteland, where army check-posts and AK47s still rule the day.
+In the summer of 2015 (I revisited this place in 2018) this ill-famous, but popular holiday destination in India – appeared as a biblical wasteland, where army checkposts and AK47s still rule the day.

 Even if the town, at large, is declared safe, there’s always this fear and trepidation in your heart that suppresses the very tourist in you.

 The Dal Lake in Srinagar is the real draw.
-And the experience of paddling slowly round it on a Shikara, birdwatching, is a highlight.
+And the experience of paddling slowly around it on a Shikara, birdwatching, is a highlight.

 You can also rent a houseboat in Dal Lake for as much as 800 Rupees a night, one of the safe places in Srinagar for tourists.
 But if you look a little further you’ll find the Indian army guarding the adjoining streets – something which is a normal day’s routine here.
 Perhaps that’s why, I preferred a four-walled room, over the charm of sleeping in a houseboat.